Skip to main content

 In each part of the programme the apprentice will also have blocks of time where they return to their employer; these are not part of programme hours.
 The apprentice will take their annual leave during their time back with the employer.

-The programme is divided into 3 parts with each part approximately 15 months in length and include blocks of theory, blocks of placements and blocks of time back with employer.
+The programme is divided into three parts with each part approximately 15 months in length and include blocks of theory, blocks of placements and blocks of time back with employer.

 Our academic support team here at Kingston University provides help in a range of areas.